 CHARTER ARMS CORP.

-David Ecker bought out Doug McClennahan’s share of the company in 1972 and moved it to Stratford, Connecticut in 1974.
+Doug McClennahan moved the company to a newly-built plant in Stratford, Connecticut in April of 1976.
 Guns made in Stratford were marked on the right side of the barrel:

 CHARTER ARMS CORP.